WebAssembly/spec/spectec/test-prose/TEST.md

 3. If valtype is Vnn, then:
   a.
 Let Vnn be valtype.
   b.
 Return ?((Vnn.CONST 0)).
-4. Assert: Due to validation, valtype is REF.
+4. Assert: Due to validation, valtype is some REF.
 5. Let (REF NULL_opt_0 ht) be valtype.
 6. If (NULL_opt_0 = ?(NULL)), then:
   a.
 Return ?((REF.NULL ht)).